aseedb/CryoVesNet-Manuscript/manuscript.md

 #### Center error

-The center error is an euclidean distance of ground truth and corresponds to true predicted vesicles `\_true pos or true neg*`{.green}.
+The center error is an euclidean distance of ground truth and corresponds to true predicted vesicles `\_true pos or true neg?
+True Predicted means true postive*`{.green}.
-A vesicle was defined as a true-detected vesicle if the predicted center was located inside the hand-segmented vesicle and the other way around the center of prediction was located inside the predicted vesicle.
+A vesicle was defined as a true-detected vesicle if the predicted center was located inside the hand-segmented vesicle or the other way around the center of prediction was located inside the predicted vesicle.
 `\_isn't this a bit too general, shouldn't this be a tighter evaluation?*`{.green}
 `\_we assume this as hard condition to be true postive we could define like some % liek 50% intersection but this condition is generally harder`{.green}
 This means the volume of intersection of the estimated vesicle with the distance of d to a ground truth vesicle with radius R is:

 $$V=\frac{1}{12}\pi(4R+d)(2R-d)$$

+### Computational Setup
+All experiments were conducted using 4 x NVIDIA 2080 Ti GPUs with CUDA 10.1.
+`\_Ioan's Grant Acknowledgement*`{.green}
+The software environment was set up with Python 3.
+Key libraries and packages utilized include TensorFlow 2.4.1 with GPU support and Keras 2.4.3.
+For visualization neurons with tethers and connectors and regarding video, Amira 2022.2 was employed.
+Image visualizations were achieved using both UCSF Chimera and ChimeraX.
+Surface rendering was performed by the volume tracer and color zone in UCSF ChimeraX.
+For detailed configurations and parameters, users are referred to the accompanying source code.

 ### Manuscript preparation
 The manuscript was written with the open and collaborative scientific writing package Manubot [@doi:10.1371/journal.pcbi.1007128].